cassandre-tech/cassandre-trading-bot/pages/cassandre/technical_analysis_build_strategy.md

 ## Using the strategy.

-At each new ticker, we will ask the strategy if we should enter or exit.
-Depending on the result, we use Cassandre trading service to make an order.
+At each new ticker quote, we will ask the strategy if we should enter or exit.
+Depending on the result, we use Cassandre trading service to create an order.

 ```java
 @Override